Hcmwebs/equalizer-landing-page/src/README.md

 ## Overview

-### The challenge
+### The challenges

 Users should be able to:

-- See the optimal layout depending on the size of their devise's screen.
+- See the optimal layout depending on the size of their devices' screen.

 - See hover states for interactive elements.